tighten/jigsaw/readme.md

 Building a Jigsaw site is exactly like building a static HTML site, except that files ending in `.blade.php` will be rendered using Laravel's [Blade Templating Language](http://laravel.com/docs/5.0/templates).

-Simply build out your site however you like in the `/source` directory.
+Build out your site however you like in the `/source` directory.
 It might look something like this:

 ```
 ├─ source